solidusio/solidus/guides/assets/asset-management.md

   `app/assets` tree.
 - Manifests (the `all.css`, `all.js`, and `application.js` files in your
-  project's `assets` trees) requires your app's external libraries or custom assets – including any any files or directories you add deeper in the directory tree.
+  project's `assets` trees) requires your app's external libraries or custom assets – including any files or directories you add deeper in the directory tree.
 - You can override assets provided by the `solidus_frontend` and `solidus_backend` gems, or any other gems.
 See the [Override Solidus